Introduction

 In one example:

-Is identified on its certification plate as F AS 25 LT3
+- A machine marketed as “Omnia” - Is identified on its certification plate as F AS 25 LT3

 This model corresponds to the same system previously documented in earlier materials.